 - Each available drive is fully imaged using a highly fault-tolerant bit-imaging system in order to get the best quality image from each drive in the array.

-- The series of images is then used to reconstruct the array, as the original drives may in fragile condition.
+- The series of images is then used to reconstruct the array, as the original drives may be in fragile condition.
 From the point of view of best practice, it is essential to manipulate the images and not the original drives.

 - Once enough drive images are available with the requisite data quality, it is then necessary to analyse the data on each disk in order to determine the parameters of the system which determine how the images are ‘merged’ to create the original logical volume.

 - Once a logical volume can be created, tested and verified, the data is exported to an external hard drive from where it can be re-imported to your server once the system has been made bootable.